xyou365/AutoRclone/Readme.md

 ---------------------------------
 Add the group address `sa@yourdomain.com` to your source Team Drive (tdsrc) and destination Team Drive (tddst).

-If you are not Gsuite admin or do not care about the member limitation of Team Drive, just run the following command `python3 masshare.py -d SharedTeamDriveFolderID` to add service accounts into Team Drive.
+If you are not Gsuite admin or do not care about the member limitation of Team Drive, just run the following command `python3 masshare.py -d SharedTeamDriveSrcID` to add service accounts into your source Team Drive.
+And run `python3 masshare.py -d SharedTeamDriveDstID` to add service accounts into your destination Team Drive.

 Step 6.
 Start your task (copy from Team Drive tdsrc to tddst)
 ---------------------------------